 In case of personal circumstances, you must inform your study advisor and submit your assessment application before 30 June.
 Therefore, you must have a meeting with the study advisor well before 30 June.

 For more information, you may visit the Student Services webpage on the binding recommendation.

 The Bachelor examination

-The bachelor programme is concluded with a final examination by which the examination board decides if a student has passed.
+The bachelor programme is concluded with a final examination by which it is decided if a student has passed.
 When you are nearly finished with all courses it is time to apply for the bachelor examination.
 Usually this is the case when finishing your bachelor assignment.
 By applying for your bachelor examination you also apply for your bachelor diploma.
 You can use the following registration form:

 On this form you can indicate what you will do after your bachelor AM.
 If you indicate you want to continue with a master's programme at the UT, BOZ will forward this to the student administration.
-When the examination board has confirmed the passing of the bachelor examination BOZ will also indicate this to the student administration.
-If you go to a transfer master the student administration will update your registration for this programme.
-Bring or send your registration form tot BOZ-AM (BOZ-AM-CES@utwente.nl, Citadel room H429)
+When the examination board has confirmed the passing/completion of the bachelor examination, BOZ will also indicate this to the student administration.
+Send your registration form to BOZ-AM via email (email@example.com).

-If you have any questions regarding this procedure, please contact BOZ:
+If you have any questions regarding this procedure, please contact BOZ-AM: